 12. Closing and ownership transfer

-Selling a business may take between 6 to 18 months depending on many variables such as business type, sale price, terms, availability of financing, buyer activity, the state of the economy and other factors.
+The sale of a business may take between 6 to 18 months depending on many variables such as business type, sale price, terms, availability of financing, buyer activity, the state of the economy and other factors.
 Unfortunately not all businesses end up selling, very often as a result of unreasonable selling prices, all-cash demands, unattractive business conditions, poor financials, lack of documentation, and undocumented processes and procedures.

-One of the most critical things in successfully selling a business is to carefully and thoroughly prepare the business for sale as well as soliciting experts to help in selling a business successfully.
+One of the most critical things in successfully selling a business is to carefully and thoroughly prepare the business for sale as well as soliciting Merger and Acquisition experts to help in selling a business successfully.
 The result may just be luck, but luck is sometimes referred to as “when preparedness meets opportunity”.